valepu/PathFinding3D.js/README.md

 *  `BiBestFirstFinder`
 *  `BiDijkstraFinder` *
 *  `BiBreadthFirstFinder` *
-*  `JumpPointFinder` *

 The suffix `Bi` for the last four finders in the above list stands for the bi-directional searching strategy.

 Also, Note that only the finders with trailing asterisks are guaranteed to find the shortest path.